peytondmurray/minimal-mistakes/_posts/2019-06-27-rxvt-unicode.md

 # Enable unicode input with `Ctrl+Shift+u`

 For anyone who doesn't use unicode symbols very often, a lot of Linux software accepts [unicode input][unicode] input sequences.
 Usually, you press `Ctrl+Shift+u`, followed by the unicode sequence, then `Enter`.
 It hasn't been until relatively recently that I've found use for unicode, but I've found that a lot of things, and especially math, can be more clearly and concisely expressed with symbols than with whole words.
-Consider this example, which converts spherical coordinates to cartesian, making use of θ and ϕ:
+Consider this Python example, which converts spherical coordinates to cartesian, making use of θ and ϕ:

 {% highlight python %}
 import numpy as np